moth-quantum/quantum-audio/README.md

 # Decoding
 decoded_data  = qpam.decode(encoded_circuit,shots=4000)
 ```
+> [!Note]
+> The `encode` function returns a circuit with classical measurements by default.
+In Qiskit, it is not possible to directly modify a circuit after these measurements are added.
+If you wish to return a circuit without measurements, you can specify `measure=False` while encoding.

 > [!Tip]
 > The circuit depth can grow complex for a long array of samples which is the case with Digital Audio.
 It is optimal to represent short length of samples per Circuit.
 The functions provided in `tools/stream.py` facilitate processing of Long arrays in chunks.
 Examples of the usage can be found in the [Demo Notebook](DEMO.ipynb) and `scripts` provided in this repository.